MEC1003F-2024/MEC1003F-2024-Assignment-3/README.md

 Getting the footprints to the PCB is all we expect for now.
 However, if you want to go further, you can try to layout and route the PCB.
 This is not required, but if you do, you will receive bonus marks.

 1 mark will be awarded to a layout that is reasonably well done, with an appropriate board outline and ground pour.
 1 mark will be awarded for complete traces and reasonable us of vias.

+## Submission Instructions

+ZIP the entire repository and submit it to Amathuba.
+Remember to include your student number in the schematic page info!

 ## Support